fgheysels/iotedge-opcua-publisher/readme.md

 }
 ```

-They'll be used later.
+This tag will be used in a later step to target this specific device when deploying an IoT Edge deployment manifest.

 ### Deploy an Azure VM which will act as the IoT Edge device

-For this PoC, an Azure VM will be used which hosts the IoT Edge runtime.
+For this PoC, an Azure VM will be used which hosts the IoT Edge runtime and will thus act as an IoT Edge device.
 We'll provision the VM and make sure that we can logon to it via ssh.

 #### Generate SSH keys